vm6502q/qrack.github.io/docs/implementation.rst

 CoherentUnit
 --------------------------------

+A `Qrack::CoherentUnit` stores a set of permutation basis complex number coefficients and operates on them with bit gates and register-like methods.

+The state vector indicates the probability and phase of all possible pure bit permutations, numbered from :math:`0` to :math:`2^N-1`, by simple binary counting.
+All operations except measurement should be "unitary," except measurement.
+They should be representable as a unitary matrix acting on the state vector.
+Measurement, and methods that involve measurement, should be the only operations that break unitarity.
+As a rule-of-thumb, this means an operation that doesn't rely on measurement should be "reversible."
+That is, if a unitary operation is applied to the state, their must be a unitary operation to map back from the output to the exact input.
+In practice, this means that most gate and register operations entail simply direct exchange of state vector coefficients in a one-to-one manner.
+(Sometimes, operations involve both a one-to-one exchange and a measurement, like the `CoherentUnit::SetBit` method, or the logical comparison methods.)

+A single bit gate essentially acts as a :math:`2\times2` matrix between the :math:`0` and :math:`1` states of a single bits.
+This can be acted independently on all pairs of permutation basis state vector components where all bits are held fixed while :math:`0` and :math:`1` states are paired for the bit being acted on.
+This is "embarassingly parallel."

+To determine how state vector coefficients should be exchanged in register-wise operations, essentially, we form bitmasks that are applied to every underlying possible permutation state in the state vector, and act an appropriate bitwise transformation on them.
+The result of the bitwise transformation tells us which input permutation coefficients should be mapped to each output permutation coefficient.
+Acting a bitwise transformation on the input index in the state vector array, we return the array index for the output, and we move the double precision complex number at the input index to the output index.
+The transformation of the array indexes is basically the classical computational bit transformation implied by the operation.
+In general, this is again "embarrassingly parallel" over fixed bit values for bits that are not directly involved in the operation.
+To ease the process of exchanging coefficients, we allocate a new duplicate permutation state array vector, which we output values into and replace the original state vector with at the end.

+The act of measurement draws a random double against the probability of a bit or string of bits being in the :math:`1` state.
+To determine the probability of a bit being in the :math:`1` state, sum the probabilities of all permutation states where the bit is equal to :math:`1`.
+The probablity of a state is equal to the complex norm of its coefficient in the state vector.
+When the bit is determined to be :math:`1` by drawing a random number against the bit probability, all permutation coefficients for which the bit would be equal to :math:`0` are set to zero.
+The original probabilities of all states in which the bit is :math:`1` are added together, and every coefficient in the state vector is then divided by this total to "normalize" the probablity back to :math:`1` (or :math:`100%`).

+In the ideal, acting on the state vector with only unitary matrices would preserve the overall norm of the permutation state vector, such that it would always exactly equal :math:`1`, such that on.
+In practice, floating point error could "creep up" over many operations.
+To correct we this, we normalize at least immediately before (and immediately after) measurement operations.
+Many operations imply only measurements by either :math:`1` or :math:`0` and will therefore not introduce floating point error, but in cases where we multiply by say :math:`1/\sqrt{2}`, we can normalize proactively.
+In fact, to save computational overhead, since most operations entail iterating over the entire permutation state vector once, we can calculate the norm on the fly on one operation, finish with the overall normalization constant in hand, and apply the normalization constant on the next operation, thereby avoiding having to loop twice in every operation.

+`Qrack` has been implemented with double precision complex numbers.
+Use of single precision could get us basically one additional qubit, twice as many bit permutations, on the same system.
+However, double precision complex numbers naturally align to the width of SIMD intrinsics.
+It is up to the developer implementing a quantum emulator, whether precision and alignment with SIMD or else one additional qubit on a system is more important.
+(Depending on the case, good arguments could be made for either choice.)

 VM6502Q Opcodes
 ---------------
 This extension of the MOS 6502 instruction set honors all legal (as well as undocumented) opcodes of the original chip.
 See a reference manual on the 6502 for the classical opcodes.